Endpoint security: Endpoint protection platforms

 An endpoint protection platform (EPP) is a solution deployed on endpoint devices to prevent file-based malware attacks, detect malicious activity, and provide the investigation and remediation capabilities needed to respond to dynamic security incidents and alerts.
-Several vendors produce systems converging EPP systems with endpoint detection and response (EDR) platforms – systems focused on threat detection, response, and unified monitoring.
-Tools like Endpoint Detection and Response (EDR) help monitor and respond to potential threats in real-time, providing valuable defense mechanisms against advanced attacks.
-Additionally, Virtual Private Networks (VPNs) play a critical role in encrypting internet traffic, particularly for users connecting over unsecured networks such as public Wi-Fi hotspots.
-Multi-factor Authentication (MFA) enhances these platforms by adding an extra layer of verification, ensuring that only authorized users can access sensitive systems.
+Several vendors, like Microsoft Defender, CrowdStrike, and Absolute Security, produce systems converging EPP systems with endpoint detection and response (EDR) platforms – systems focused on threat detection, response, and unified monitoring.